 - Engaged Sessions.
 Engagement on Google Analytics shares the amount of time when your app screen or website was in the foreground of a person’s mobile device.
 The Engaged Sessions tool will count a single session as any time someone viewed your website or app for at least 10 seconds, had two or more screen or page views, or resulted in at least one conversion.
 Your engagement rate will tell you which percentage of your total sessions resulted in user interaction.

 - Social Engagement.
 There are many ways to measure social media engagement, including through Google Analytics, but you will want to look at what percentage of views interacted with a post or video on social media, as well as how many times a specific URL has been shared.
 As more people use social media, engaging with your potential customers is increasingly important.
 Social media builds relationships with potential customers, too, because they can respond to and share your posts in a way that they usually can’t on your website.

 - Conversions/Events.
 Conversions, known as events in the latest version of Google Analytics, can tell you what percentage of page visitors perform a certain action.
 Common conversion events are registrations, downloads, page scrolling, or, of course, a purchase.

-How is ROI Calculated in Digital Marketing?
+How Do You Measure ROI in Content Marketing?